redhat-cop/ocp-disconnected-docs/README.md

 * Bastion Node
 * Registry Node
 * Route 53 Configurations
+* Internet gateway

 For custom deployments, parts or all of this automation may be skipped as long as infrastructure meeting the requirements of the install are provided.
-Please see Appendix for more information.
+Please see [Appendix](#appendix) for more information.

 Perform these steps to setup the required infrastructure for a simulated air-gapped OCP installation.